JouleCai/geospacelab/README.md

 [![PyPI version fury.io](https://badge.fury.io/py/ansicolortags.svg)](https://pypi.python.org/pypi/geospacelab/)

-To collect, manage, and visualize geospace data, aiming to speed up the research in space physics.
+GeospaceLAB provides a framework of data access, analysis, and visualization for the researchers in space physics and space weather.
 The documentation can be found on [readthedocs.io](https://geospacelab.readthedocs.io/en/latest/).

 ## Features